sitewaerts/cordova-plugin-zip/README.md

 ### 3.2.2 (Jul 19, 2021)
 * Fixed miniz-cpp not creating folders
-* Improved caching for string operations and generall error handling
+* Improved caching for string operations and general error handling

 ### 3.2.1 (Jul 15, 2021)
 * Changed default zip algorithm to miniz-cpp (more reliable and faster for many small files)